kildom/con-reg-exp/docs/overview.md

 * Interpolated VRE expression becomes an atom, so, for example, adding `repeat` quantifier will affect entire interpolated expression.
+  The `ignoreCase` and `unicode` flags must be the same in both expressions.
+JavaScript does not allow to change RegExp flags in the middle of the expression.
 * Interpolated string is simply placed token by token, so, for example, adding `repeat` quantifier will affect only the first atom in the interpolated expression.

-In both cases `<IGNORE-CASE>` and `<UNICODE>` flags must be the same in both expressions.
-JavaScript does not allow to change RegExp flags in the middle of the expression.

 ```javascript
 const number = vre`